Ekrem Buğra Ekinci

-Ekrem Buğra Ekinci (born 1966) is a Turkish academic.
+Ekrem Buğra Ekinci (born 4 May 1966) is a Turkish academic.
 He is a professor of history of Turkish Law and Islamic Law.
 He is currently a member of the Faculty of Law of Marmara University.

-Ekrem Buğra Ekinci graduated from the Faculty of Law of Ankara University in 1987.
+Ekinci graduated from the Faculty of Law of Ankara University in 1987.
 He completed his lawyer apprenticeship in 1988 and gained his Master of Law degree in 1991.
 In 1996, he gained a degree of Doctor of Law (PhD) from the Faculty of Law of Istanbul University.
-In 1999, Dr. Ekinci became an associate professor of history of law by his dissertation on Ottoman courts.
+In 1999, Ekinci became an associate professor of history of law by his dissertation on Ottoman courts.
 In 2005, he was appointed as a full professor.

-Dr. Ekinci was a researcher in the University of Jordan in Amman between 1992 and 1993.
+Ekinci was a researcher in the University of Jordan in Amman between 1992 and 1993.
 He worked at the faculties of law in Ankara and Erzincan.
 He speaks English and Arabic.